clamarque/MyWorkflow/README.md

 He is necessary to put the file 'gulpfile' into your project directory.
 2 way to do this:
 - Download a zip of the repository and extract it to your project folder on your local development environment
 or
-- Clone the repository to your project folder on your local development envrionment
+- Clone the repository to your project folder on your local development environment

 Then, use the terminal or command prompt your computer for go in your project folder:
 - Type <code> npm install </code> as command prompt or in the terminal your computer for install the node modules (this will install the dependencies from the package.json file and create a folder 'node_modules' in your project folder).

-Note: Make sure your .gitignore file is ignoring your modules!
+**Make sure your .gitignore file is ignoring your modules!**

 ## Gulp Task